 A GROWING RESOURCE FOR RESEARCHING GRAY FAMILY HISTORY

 Beginning with the early years of the 20th century, many Grays emigrated and some settled in and around the town of Kearny, New Jersey.
 This part of the story would not be complete without mention of another Scottish family: the Blacks.
-Members of the John & Mary Hamilton Black family emigrated from Paisley to Brooklyn, NY and Kearny around the same time.
+Members of the John & Mary Hamilton Black family emigrated from Paisley to Kearny around the same time.
 John Allan Gray and Susan Black married in Kearny and formed one American branch of the Gray family tree.

 Kearny's Scottish community was established in the mid to late 19th century.
 Companies such as Clark Thread (now Coats & Clark) of Paisley, DuPont and Nairn Linoleum provided employment opportunities for immigrant families such as Balfour, Friars, Gildawie, McCallum, Shaw, Spence, Stark, Stevenson and Waugh.
-There were so many people from Paisley living in Kearny it was dubbed “Little Paisley” and the tram driver would shout out “Paisley Cross” when he reached the crossroads at Bergen and Kearny Avenues.
+There were so many people from Paisley living in Kearny it was dubbed “Little Paisley” and the tram drivers would shout out “Paisley Cross” when they reached the crossroads at Bergen and Kearny Avenues.

 New information, photos or documents about these Grays or any of the relatives is greatly appreciated.
 If you wish to contribute or have questions, corrections or comments, please use email@example.com or click on the following link to send an e-mail to webmaster James Gray.
 Thank you very much.